gilmorethomas/license-plate-detection/README.md

     * https://github.com/autodistill/autodistill?ref=blog.roboflow.com
     * https://blog.roboflow.com/how-to-train-yolov8-on-a-custom-dataset/
 * Integration with comet for logging
-* Integration with SORT, which offers realtime tracking algorithm for multiple object tracking in videos, using rudimentary association and state estimation
+* Integration with SORT, which offers realtime tracking algorithm for multiple object tracking in videos, using rudimentary association and state estimation.
+This would allow for multiple looks at license plates, which would potentially help build greater confidence in the detected license plates and numbers
+* Integration with TensorFlow for better logging